Depending on the type of work you do, being productive and remaining motivated throughout the day might be a challenging task.

 Modern collaboration tools like Mindomo can make a huge difference in the way you perform collaborative processes, like brainstorming and project planning.

 Visualizations like mind maps and Gantt charts are definitely some of the most useful visuals you can create in order to collaborate in a better and more efficient way.
+Moreover, you can create a mind map online collaborating with your team members and you can access it from any device, anywhere you are.
+This way you can edit it easily and fast, keeping your team updated.

-Furthermore, a design tool like Visme, can also help you elevate your performance in terms of collaboration.
+Furthermore, a design tool like Visme can also help you elevate your performance in terms of collaboration.

 Well, by allowing you to create all sorts of compelling content that can be shared within your team and reviewed by the team members.